Learn how to create highly effective, scripted, broadcast-quality training videos with minimal crew and affordable equipment.

 - Casting professional vs. amateur talent

-- Auditioning and directing talent
+- Auditioning and hiring talent

-- Location scheduling and other logistical planning
+- Location scouting, scheduling, and other logistical planning

 - Camera prep and basic camcorder operation training